cam-cole/regex-tutorial/gist-template.md

 Do you see how we created 3 references and how this might be useful to us?
 Let's apply the above to our example email address: example@regex.com

-Following our logic from our Groups - example would be our substring 1, regex would be our substring 2, and com would be our substring 3.
+Following our logic from our substrings - example would be our substring 1, regex would be our substring 2, and com would be our substring 3.

 ### Character Classes and Character Sets

 A Character Set is used to define a set of characters to match.
-Within our 3 substring groups defined above, we also have 3 distinct Character Sets.
+Within our 3 substrings defined above, we also have 3 distinct Character Sets.

 Within substring 1, we have: `[a-z0-9_\.-]`